-5.4.1.1.
+5.4.3.3.
 Case 1: Use of fossil fuels in the project activity transport system

-- 54. If the project transport system uses fossil fuels, the latest version of the "TOOL03: Tool to calculate project or leakage CO2 emissions from fossil fuel combustion" shall be used.
-The following guidance is given for applying the tool: - (a) The parameter $PE{FC,j,y}$ in the tool corresponds to the direct project emissions from the project transport system that uses fossil fuels in year y ( $DPE{FC,y}$ ); - (b) Element process j corresponds to the combustion of fuel type n in the project vehicles. - 55.
-If the project has no reliable records on total fuel consumed, the specific fuel consumption of a representative sample of comparable transport units (comparable technology, vintage and size) together with the total distance driven can be taken to calculate the parameter $FC{PJ,x,y}$ in the tool.
+- 65. If the project transport system uses fossil fuels, the latest version of the "Tool to calculate project or leakage CO2 emissions from fossil fuel combustion" shall be used.
+The following guidance is given for applying the tool: - (a) The parameter PE{FC,j,y} in the tool corresponds to the direct project emissions from the project transport system that uses fossil fuels in year y (DPE{FC,y}); - (b) Element process j corresponds to the combustion of fuel type n in the project vehicles. - of a representative sample of comparable transport units (comparable technology, vintage and size) together with the total distance driven can be taken to calculate the parameter $FG{PJ,x,y}$ in the tool.
 Transport units of the sample shall be project units running on project routes.
 The sample criteria are based on technology (e.g. Euro standard), age, and unit size.
 To be conservative, project fuel consumptions based on sample data shall be based on the upper limit of the uncertainty band at a 95 per cent confidence level.
-This means that with 95 per cent confidence it is possible to state that the actual project fuel consumption is equal to or lower than the value used by the project. - 56.
+This means that with 95 per cent confidence it is possible to state that the actual project fuel consumption is equal to or lower than the value used by the project. - 67.
 If the total fuel consumed is determined based on sample measurements, the following equation is used:

-$$FC{PJ,n,y} = \sum{i} SFC{i,n,y} \times DD{PJ,i,n,y}$$
+$$FC{PJ,n,y} = \sum{i} SFC{i,n,y} \times DD{PJ,i,n,y}$$ Equation (12)

-FC PJ,n,y = Total fuel consumed by project transport units using fuel type n in year y (mass or volume units of fuel) SEC. = Specific fuel consumption of vehicle category i using fuel n in year
+$FC{PJ,n,y}$ = Total fuel consumed by project transport units using fuel type n in year y (mass or volume units of fuel)

-- $SFC{i,n,y}$ = Specific fuel consumption of vehicle category i using fuel n in year y included in the sample (mass or volume units of fuel per / km) - $DD{PJ,n,y}$ = Total Dd istance driven by transport units the vehicle category i consuming fuel n in year y (km)
+Specific fuel consumption of vehicle category i using fuel n in year y included in the sample (mass or volume units of fuel per /km)

-5.4.1.2.
+DD{PJ,n,y} = Distance driven by transport unitsthe vehicle category i consuming fuel n in year y (km)

+5.4.3.4.
 Case 2: Use of electricity in the project activity transport system

-57. If the project activity involves electricity-based transport systems (e.g. electrical railway systems), the emissions from electricity consumption are based on the "TOOL05: Tool to calculate baseline, project and/or leakage emissions from electricity consumption".
-The parameter $PE{EC,y}$ in the tool corresponds to the direct project emissions from the project transport system in year y ( $DPE{EC,y}$ ).
+- 68. If the project activity involves electricity-based transport systems (e.g. electrical railway systems), the emissions from electricity consumption are based on the "Tool to calculate baseline, project and/or leakage emissions from electricity consumption".
+The parameter PE{EC,y} in the tool corresponds to the direct project emissions from the project transport system in year y (DPE{EC,y}).
+Only electricity consumed for train propulsion should be included in rail-based MRTS. - 69.
+If the project activity involves electricity-based transport systems (e.g. electrical railway systems), the emissions from electricity consumption are based on the "Tool to calculate baseline, project and/or leakage emissions from electricity consumption".
+The parameter PEEC,y in the tool corresponds to the direct project emissions from the project transport system in year y (DPEEC,y).
 Only electricity consumed for train propulsion should be included in rail-based MRTS.

-5.4.2.
-Determination of indirect project emissions (IPEy)
+5.4.4.
+Determination of indirect project emissions (IPE_y)